 - Would you like to know how to give support that's unique to your partner's needs?

 I have been a therapist specializing in parent loss for over ten years.
 In that time one of the biggest issues my clients struggle with is wishing their partner had a better understanding of what they are going through.
 The loss of a parent (whether in childhood, adolescence, or adulthood) impacts us on many levels, and often plays a role in the flow of a romantic relationship.

 I've helped many spouses and partners come to a better understanding of how they can best support their partner in times when the loss is really affecting them.
 This course is designed for you and your partner to do on your own, or together.

 - An audio presentation helping you both understand how parent loss affects a woman and how it impacts a relationship, as well as tools to better support each other.

 - An accompanying workbook that helps guide you through this material and information.

 I understand the relationship dynamics that come with parent loss on a personal and professional level.
 As someone who has lost both her parents, one of the most challenging aspects of my grief process has been how my losses affect my romantic partnerships.
 Understanding how the loss plays out for a woman can be the key to a healthy relationship.
 I promise that the course will be gentle and has been designed with compassion and understanding for both parties.
 And I know that doing this work greatly benefits any relationship.

 If you have a question, email [email protected]

-Claire Bidwell Smith, LCPC, is a therapist specializing in grief, and the author of three books of nonfiction: The Rules of Inheritance (Penguin, 2012), After This: When Life Is Over Where Do We Go?
-(Penguin, 2015) and Anxiety: The Missing Stage of Grief (Da Capo, 2018).
+Claire Bidwell Smith is a grief therapist and author of The Rules of Inheritance, When Life is Over Where Do We Go?
+After This, and Anxiety: The Missing Stage of Grief.